SalomePlatform/shaper/doc/gui/Tutorial.rst

 - Start :ref:`Extrusion <featureExtrusion>` creation via Main Menu *Features - > Extrusion*
 - Select the hexagon created at step 1
 - Click on axis input field in the property panel and select **OZ** axis in the view
-- Set **To size** parameter equal to 100
+- Check **By bounding planes and offsets option**
+- Select the bottom face of the revolution shape as **From** plane
+- Select the top face of the revolution shape as **To** plane
 .. image:: images/tutorial5_1.png
    :align: center

 .. centered::
-   Extrusion along OZ axis from 0 to 100
+   Extrusion along OZ axis by bounding planes
 - Click **Apply** button in the property panel
 .. image:: images/tutorial5_2.png
    :align: center